RadicalImaging/ohif-aws-healthimaging/README.md

 ## FAQ
 ## Why do we need the proxy server?
-* You should never expose your AWS keys in the client, we created this tiny proxy with the only propose to hide the AWS keys in the backend.
+* You should never expose your AWS keys to the client.
+We created this tiny proxy with the only purpose of hiding the AWS keys in the backend.
-* The Proxy server available here is meant to be for development only, in real use cases we encoraje you to implement authentication on top of the proxy so you secure the access to your data.
+* The Proxy server available here is meant to be for development only.
+In actual use cases, we encourage you to implement authentication on top of the proxy so you secure access to your data.

 ## Authors